rubyonracetracks/rails-neutrino-docu/docs/chapter05.md

 * In your browser, visit your new URL.
 You will again see the initial Heroku splash screen.
 * To see which Heroku project you are currently configured to push to, enter the command "git remote -v".
 * Deploy your app by entering the command "sh heroku.sh".
-* This first deployment will fail because the Devise secret key is not provided in the source code.
-Uncomment the line containing "config.secret_key" in the config/initializers/devise.rb file, and replace the original secret key with the one that Heroku asked you to add.
-NOTE: This key has NO spaces or newlines in it.
 * Enter the following commands:
 ```
 git add .